riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 # Introduction

-In a cyclic group of prime order written additively, the **discrete logarithm problem** (DLP) is to find a secret scalar k given k\*G, where G is a known base point.
+In a finite group written additively, the **discrete logarithm problem** (DLP) is to find a secret scalar k given (G, k\*G) where G is a known element of the group, typically a standard generator.
 Ephemeral Diffie-Hellman key agreement such as in TLS {{?RFC8446}}
  relies on the related **computational Diffie-Hellman problem** (CDH): given (x\*G, y\*G), find xy\*G.
+(Note: For consistency, we write all groups additively in this memo, as is typical for elliptic curves.)

-In groups such as Group 14 {{?RFC3526}} and the prime-order subgroup of Curve25519 {{?RFC7748}} or Ristretto255
+In groups such as Group 14 {{?RFC3526}} and the large prime-order subgroup of Curve25519 {{?RFC7748}} or Ristretto255
  {{?I-D.irtf-cfrg-ristretto255-decaf448}}, solving DLP is essentially the cheapest known way to solve CDH and to break practical protocols based on the group.